yifanwang97/Explainable-fuzzy-integral/README.md

 The selected mask is the file "3_image_preprocessing/1_select_mask/preprocessed_images/Segement_GradCam/mask/boat/example.jpg".

-The foreground image is the file ""
+The foreground image is the file "3_image_preprocessing/1_select_mask/preprocessed_images/Segement_GradCam/img/boat/example.jpg".

+The images computed by GradCAM are saved to the folder